 The "Statement of Billing Adjustment" determines the tuition funds that are either payable to or due from each district board of education.
 Unless otherwise adjusted, the private school for students with disabilities shall pay the net amount in column five, which is in brackets (over charge), to the district board of education no later than June 30 of the school year in which the audit is received or no later than 30 days after an appeal on an audit is finally resolved.
 The method of payment shall be mutually agreed upon by the private school and district board of education.
-Unless otherwise adjusted, the district board of education shall pay the private school for students with disabilities the net amount in column five, which is not in brackets (under charge), on a date between July 1, 2011 and June 30, 2012 which is reflected in the individual New Jersey State Department of Education Mandated Tuition Contract (section 9a) for each district board of education by means of billing the additional net tuition charge contained on this statement.
+Unless otherwise adjusted, the district board of education shall pay the private school for students with disabilities the net amount in column five, which is not in brackets (under charge), on a date between July 1, 2012 and June 30, 2013 which is reflected in the individual New Jersey State Department of Education Mandated Tuition Contract (section 9a) for each district board of education.
+The private school for students with disabilities shall notify the district board of education by means of billing the additional net tuition charge contained on this statement.
 If the Audited Tuition Billing for a district board of education is adjusted by either column six or seven use the following methods to determine final payable or receivables:

-- 1) No adjustment is necessary for a district if column two Original Tuition Billing is equal to column eight Adjusted Audited Tuition Billing; - Tuition funds are due to the district board of education if column two Original Tuition Billing is greater than column eight Adjusted Audited Tuition Billing in the amount of the difference; and - 3) Tuition funds are due to the private school for students with disabilities if column eight Adjusted Audited Tuition Billing is greater than column two Original Tuition Billing in the amount of the difference.
+- 1) No adjustment is necessary for a district if column two Original Tuition Billing is equal to column eight Adjusted Audited Tuition Billing; - 2) Tuition funds are due to the district board of education if column two Original Tuition Billing is greater than column eight Adjusted Audited Tuition Billing in the amount of the difference; and - Tuition funds are due to the private school for students with disabilities if column eight Adjusted Audited Tuition Billing is greater than column two Original Tuition Billing in the amount of the difference.